James Baillie Fraser

-James Baillie Fraser (11 June 1783 – 23 January 1856) was a Scottish travel writer, and artist who illustrated and wrote about Asia Minor, Iran, Kurdistan and India.
-Some of his watercolours made in the picturesque style represent early views of India and Persia.
+James Baillie Fraser (11 June 1783 – 23 January 1856) was a Scottish travel writer, and artist who illustrated and wrote about Asia Minor, Iran, India and Kurdistan.
+Some of his watercolours made in the picturesque style represent early views of India and Iran.
 He was a brother of William Fraser.

+During his travel to Mashhad, he converted to Islam at the Imam Reza Shrine in 1822.

 Early life

 James was born at Reelig in the county of Inverness.
-He was the eldest of five sons of Edward Satchel Fraser (1751–1835) and his wife Jane.
+He was the eldest of five sons of Edward Satchwell Fraser (1751–1835) and his wife Jane.
 He grew up on the family estate and studied under a tutor in Edinburgh.

 He lived from 1799 to 1811 in Guiana to oversee the sugar plantations that they owned in Berbice.
 He returned from the West Indies in 1806 due to ill health.
 All of his brothers travelled in the East and had successful careers.